Free New Jersey Records Search (Warrants, Arrests, Inmates)

 Once they reach adulthood, the subject needs to fill out any necessary paperwork, send copies of said paperwork to New Jersey law enforcement, and take part in a trial to qualify for juvenile record expungement.5

 People need to be up to date on any outstanding warrants against them.
-If they possess an arrest or bench warrant, it’s better for someone to turn themselves in rather than waiting for police officers to do it.
+If they possess an arrest or bench warrant, it’s better for someone to turn themselves in rather than wait for police officers to do it.
 In some cases, they may be in luck.

 Source: New Jersey State Police11